This API gathers information about an access token.

 WWW-Authenticate header.

-When the value of action is UNAUTHORIZED, it means that the access token does not exist or has
+The following is an example response which complies with RFC 6750.action is UNAUTHORIZED, it means that the access token does not exist or has

 expired.